fineanmol/plant-tree/README.md

-🪴 Updated on Tue, 06 May 2025 08:54:20 GMT
+🌳 Updated on Tue, 06 May 2025 14:37:21 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Simplicity is the soul of efficiency."